gmenesesprovoste/EDA_project/README.md

+This repository contains an EDA housing marketing analysis tailored for a client who is a potential buyer with a tight budget, a large family and interested in finding a nice/social neighborhood.

+Following a description of the files of this repository:

-# 1_Fetching_the_data_eda.ipynb
+## 1_Fetching_the_data_eda.ipynb

 Retrieving data from the database with psycopg2 (prefered method).
 Additionally, the file includes the steps to retrieve data using SQLAlchemy.

-# column_names.md
+## column_names.md

 Information about features of the dataset.

-# EDA.ipynb
+## EDA.ipynb

 Jupyter notebook with my EDA analysis of King County (USA) housing prices.

-# KingCounty_housing_market_analysis.pdf
+## KingCounty_housing_market_analysis.pdf

 A presentation in pdf format reviewing the most important findings.
-This analysis is tailored for a client who is a potential buyer with a tight budget, a large family and interested in finding a nice/social neighborhood.

-### Environment
+### Setting the environment

 This repo contains a requirements.txt file with a list of all the packages and dependencies you will need.
 Before you install the virtual environment, make sure to install postgresql if you haven't done it before.